 By controlling cargo weight, you reduce fuel consumption, prolong the lifespan of trucks, and even prevent cargo from being stolen.
 For example, if you see that cargo weight reduced during the trip from point A to point B, you can check the stops on the route and detect where a part of your cargo has been stolen.

 You don’t need special hardware to manage goods distribution.
 You can connect your trucks to special software for that.
-In Sri Lanka, dozens of supermarket chains, online marketplaces, and courier services already use it to automate operations.
+Dozens of supermarket chains, online marketplaces, and courier services already use it to automate operations.

 The platform consists of a web system for dispatchers and a mobile app for drivers.